PlasmaPy/plasmapy.github.io/pages/meetings/summer-school-2024.md

 ### Application process

 The application period for the summer school has now closed.
 Thank you to everyone who applied!
-Due to the number of applications, we expect to notify applicants if their application is accepted in the week of June 3.

 ### Travel support